 9. New Zealand

-France is one of the most beautiful country that is located in Europe.
-And it is the World’s 43rd largest nation.
-The education index of 99%, indicates that France is one of highly educated country amongst 200 countries around the globe.
-But some decades ago France education system used to be the best education system in the World.
-France educational system divided into three stages that are primary, middle and secondary.
+France is one of the most beautiful countries that is located in Europe.
+And it is the World’s 43rd-largest nation.
+The education index of 99%, indicates that France is one of the most highly educated countries among 200 countries around the globe.
+But some decades ago France’s education system used to be the best in the World.
+France’s educational system is divided into three stages that are primary, middle, and secondary.
 There are a large number of public universities in France from which the French government funds 83.

 List of Top 10 Most Educated Countries With Good Literacy Rate